 Potential interactions that may affect the Aquatic Environment during the operation phase may include environmental effects of wastewater release on local hydrology, surface water quality and quantity, reduced or increased stream flow, and impediments to fish passage due to instream structures, if they are needed.

-The aquatic species at risk listed in Table 4.2 have been identified within New Brunswick, and along with other secure species, will be considered in the assessment.
+The aquatic species at risk or species of conservation concern listed in Table 4.2 have been identified within New Brunswick, and along with other secure species, will be considered in the assessment.